symbol/symbol-docs/source/guides/network/creating-a-private-test-net.rst

 Getting test cat.currency
 *************************

 An :doc:`account <../../concepts/account>` is a deposit box where you can hold :doc:`mosaics <../../concepts/mosaic>` (tokens) and interact with them announcing transactions.
 To announce a transaction, the sender should pay a :doc:`fee <../../concepts/fees>` to provide an incentive to those who validate and secure the network and run the infrastructure.
-This cost is paid in ``cat.currency`` mosaics, the default network token.
+This cost is paid in **cat.currency mosaics**, the default network token.

 After running the ``catapult-service-bootstrap`` tool for the first time, the available currency supply is distributed between a generated set of accounts.
 To keep one of these accounts quickly retrievable, we are going to store one of them using a command-line tool to conveniently perform the most commonly used actions i.e. interact with the blockchain, setting up an account, sending funds, etc.